longhorn/website/content/docs/1.2.2/volumes-and-nodes/volume-size.md

 Here, we will have an example that explains how volume `size` and `actual size` get changed after a bunch of I/O and snapshot related operations.

 {{< figure src="/img/screenshots/volumes-and-nodes/volume-size-example-0.png" >}}
-> The illustraion presents the the file organazation of **one replica**.
+> The illustration presents the file organization of **one replica**.
 The volume head and snapshots are actually sparse files, which we mentioned above.

 1. Create a 5Gi volume, then attach and mount it on a node.
 See Figure 1 of the illustration.
     - For this empty volume, the nominal `size` is 5Gi and the `actual size` is almost 0.